Many of us are not aware of all the lies we tell.

+These people seldom lie.
+But when they do, they are blown away by their actions and feel guilty for what they have done.
+These types of people are the ones who are quick to seek forgiveness from the person they lied to.
+The occasional liar is not perfect but is usually respected for his/her strong attempt at being a truthful person, and humble enough to admit their mistakes.
 Jess's comment explains more about the occasional liar.
 "I usually lie when people ask me how I'm doing.
 I tell them I'm fine, but I'm actually depressed and stuff.
 I guess I usually lie out of fear though and it kills me inside to not let others know."
 If we were all honest with ourselves, we would have to admit we are at least an occasional liar.

 The frequent liar goes about his/her life lying every which way.
-This person is not concerned about covering his tracks, or making sure his lie makes sense.
+This person is not concerned about covering his tracks or making sure his lie makes sense.
 Everybody knows this person is lying because he is sloppy with his lies.
 This person has very few friends, because people get sick of his obviously twisted stories.
 Kiley, with her own confession, admits to being a frequent liar.
 "I'm not good at sports or speaking in public and I'm not the most beautiful girl in the world.
 So, I lie to sound interesting.
 I lie about silly stuff like how old I am, the people I know, or how awesome everyone thinks I am.
 Which...no one thinks that about me.
 There are some smart people out there that can see what I am trying to do."

-The smooth liar is just what their description sounds like—this person has become very smooth and skilled at telling lies.
+The smooth liar is just what their description sounds like.
+This person has become very smooth and skilled at telling lies.
 There are those that say they can pick out a liar every time, but that's not necessarily so when it comes to the smooth liar.
 This liar is so good with words and body language people tend to believe him even when they know he has a reputation of being a liar.
 Yet, all the time, the smooth liar knows he's lying.
-These people are fun to be around, and very entertaining, but after being found out, the smooth liar tends to move on to others to whom he can apply his dark talents.KeIsea commented to me about a guy she dated who was the very definition of a smooth liar: “I dated a guy who constantly lied to me.
+These people are fun to be around, and very entertaining, but after being found out, the smooth liar tends to move on to others to whom he can apply his dark talents.
+Kelsea commented about a guy she dated who was the very definition of a smooth liar: I dated a guy who constantly lied to me.
 He would cheat on me with other girls all the time.
 At first, I was really upset.
 But it seemed he knew the right things to say to get me to come back every time.
-I got to the point where I didn't care anymore as long as I had him, and as long as he spent time with me—because that made me feel like he cared."
+I got to the point where I didn't care anymore as long as I had him, and as long as he spent time with me because that made me feel like he cared."

-This person lies when they don't have to, even if telling the truth makes more sense than the lies they tell.
+This person lies when they don't have to, even when telling the truth makes more sense than the lies.
 These people have an addiction to lying, and they simply cannot stop.
 They are out of control.
-They spend hours studying situations trying to come up with more lies that will allow them to maintain all their previous lies.
+They spend hours coming up with more lies that will allow them to maintain all their previous lies.
 These people are totally untrustworthy and end up unable to keep friends.
 A compulsive liar ends up a lonely, sad person who tragically lies the most to their own self.
 Angela commented about how her compulsive liar husband has ruined her life.
-"He would lie about where he was going (when he was actually going to other women's houses), he would lie about phone calls and text messages (running our phone bill to over $300), he lies about money (taking it, spending it, leaving me with nothing to support our child), and he's broken several promises to me (even though he knows how much they mean to me)."
+"He would lie about where he was going (when he was actually going to other women's houses), he would lie about phone calls and text messages, he lies about money (taking it, spending it, leaving me with nothing to support our child), and he's broken several promises to me (even though he knows how much they mean to me)."

-Look back at these different types of liars and ask yourself “Which one of these best describes me?”
-Then ask yourself the most difficult question of all: “How can I quit being a liar?
+Look back at these different types of liars and ask yourself...which one of these bests describes me?
+Then ask yourself the most difficult question of all: How can I quit being a liar?